lgardia1/lgardia1.github.io/README.md

 #Credits to that guy:
 https://youtu.be/PlpM2LJWu-s

-#Too se main file:
+#Too se the main file:
-To see the web sites, serarch in folder HTML and click on "home.html"
+Serarch in folder HTML and click on "home.html".